 Bipartite graphs.
 Every vertex induced subgraph of a bipartite graph is also bipartite.
-For every bipartite graph G with at least one edge, $\omega(G) = \chi(G) = 2$.
-Note also that $\alpha(G) = \overline{\chi}(G)$ (where the latter is the minimum number of edges needed to cover all vertices).
+For every bipartite graph G with at least one edge, $\omega(G) = \chi(G) = 2$ .
+Note also that $\alpha(G) = \bar{\chi}(G)$ (where the latter is the minimum number of edges needed to cover all vertices).
 To see this, consider a maximum matching.
 As we have already seen, each edge covers one vertex of minimum vertex cover and one in the maximum independent set.
 The rest of the vertices in the maximum independent set can be covered one by one, either by unmatched edges, or by the vertices themselves (which are cliques of size 1).

 Line graphs of bipartite graphs.
-Let G_l be the line graph of the bipartite graph G. Then $\omega(G_l)$ is the maximum degree in G, and $\chi(G_l)$ is the chromatic index of G, which are known to be equal for bipartite graphs.
+Let $G_l$ be the line graph of the bipartite graph G. The edges of G are the vertices of $G_l$ , and two vertices of $G_l$ are adjacent in $G_l$ if their corresponding edges share a vertex in G. Then $\omega(G_l)$ is the maximum degree in G, and $\chi(G_l)$ is the chromatic index of G, which are known to be equal for bipartite graphs.
 We also have that $\alpha(G_l)$ is the size of the maximum matching in G, and $\bar{\chi}(G_l)$ is the size of the minimum vertex cover, which again are equal for bipartite graphs.

 Interval graphs.
-We will not elaborate on them, as they are a special case of complements of comparability graphs.
+Vertices are intervals in a line, and two vertices share an edge if the corresponding intervals intersect.
+We shall not elaborate on them, as they are a special case of complements of comparability graphs.

 Comparability graphs.
-Given a partial order on n elements, we treat each element as a vertex, and draw an edge between vertices i and j if either $i \leq j$ or $j \leq i$.
+Given a partial order on n elements, we treat each element as a vertex, and draw an edge between vertices i and j if either $i \leq j$ or $j \leq i$ .
 Note that an order relation is transitive.
 A vertex induced subgraph of a comparability graph is a comparability graph.
 A clique in a comparability graph is a chain in the partial order.
 An independent set is an antichain.
-It is easy to show that $\omega(G) = \chi(G)$.
+It is easy to show that $\omega(G) = \chi(G)$ .
 This can be proved by induction on n: remove the maximum element from every maximum length chain; the maximum chain length decreased by one, and the set of all elements removed is an antichain.